Carson Wentz Player Prop Bets for NFL Week 12 | Indianapolis vs. Tampa Bay 11/28/2021

 Matchup vs. Tampa Bay

-- Wentz had zero passing yards in one matchup against the Buccaneers, 245.5 yards below his over/under for Sunday.
+- In one matchup against the Buccaneers, Wentz threw for zero passing yards, 245.5 yards below his over/under in Sunday's game.

 - Wentz did not throw a touchdown pass in that game against the Buccaneers.

-- The 257.8 passing yards the Buccaneers allow per game makes them the NFL's 15th-ranked pass defense this season.
+- The 257.8 passing yards the Buccaneers give up per game makes them the NFL's 15th-ranked pass defense this season.

-- The Buccaneers' defense is 19th in the NFL, conceding 1.8 passing touchdowns per game.
+- The Buccaneers have conceded 18 passing TDs this season (1.8 per game), ranking them 19th among NFL defenses.

 Recent Performances

-- Wentz put together a 106-yard performance against the Bills last week, completing 55.0% of his pass attempts and throwing for one touchdown.
+- In last week's outing against the Bills, Wentz racked up 106 yards while completing 55.0% of his passes, while tossing one touchdown.

-- He also carried the ball two times for 18 yards, averaging nine yards per carry on the ground.
+- He tacked on two carries for 18 yards, averaging nine yards per carry.

 Wentz's Indianapolis Teammates